senesis/sandbox/compatibility_with_CliMAF.md

 (such as CDO commands) and hence are not easy to modify; for the few other ones, the change is not necessarily useful

-### Changes to the standard needed for compatibility
+### Changes to the standard needed for deep compatibility
 The sole change in ISI that is instrumental for CLiMAF to take full advantage of ISI compatible scripts in CliMAF is related to the deep compatibility issue invoked [above](#deep-comatibility).
 It would be